R Line (RTD): I-225 Rail Line

 The 2004 voter-approved FasTracks initiative marked the return of the Aurora-Lone Tree Line.
 The I-225 Corridor is a 10.5 mi light rail line running through Aurora and facilitates a circumferential link between the Southeast Corridor and the East Corridor.
 The project will include seven new stations and provide 1,800 new parking spaces.
 Construction began in spring 2012 on a short section of the line as part of a joint contract with the Colorado Department of Transportation.
 Following an unsolicited proposal from Kiewit Infrastructure Company, funding was secured for the full line, which was expected to open in winter 2016.
 The opening date was later pushed back.
 On January 30, 2017, RTD announced that the H and R Lines would begin service on February 24, 2017.

 Southeast Corridor Extension

 Regional Transportation District sent four teams a Request for Proposal for the Southeast Corridor extension, consisting of 2.3 mi of new track south of Lincoln station that would serve three new stations: Sky Ridge Medical Center, Lone Tree City Center, and the terminus at RidgeGate Parkway.
 On July 28, 2015, a design-build contract for the extension was awarded to Balfour Beatty Infrastructure Inc. Design on the extension began in fall 2015 and construction began in 2016.
 The extension opened on May 17, 2019.
+However, the R Line was eventually cut back to Lincoln station in 2020 due to low ridership at Sky Ridge, Lone Tree City Center, and RidgeGate Parkway, as the area is still under construction and amid generally lower ridership due to the impact of the COVID-19 pandemic on public transport.